Published Jul 20, 2022

 For Medicare beneficiaries, receiving a cancer diagnosis can be a frightening and stressful experience.
 From coordinating what their health insurance will pay to what they are responsible for out-of-pocket costs to understanding what cancer treatments are best for their specific diagnosis, there are many factors to navigate.

 There are various cancer treatment services available today.
 The treatment approach taken will be dependent on the type of cancer as well as the prognosis.
-For example, breast cancer may have different treatment approaches than lung cancer and so on.
+For example, breast cancer may have different treatment approaches than prostate cancer, and so on.

 Potential types of cancer treatment include chemotherapy, radiation, cancer surgery, and immunotherapy.
 But will Medicare cover cancer treatment?
-Yes, Medicare covers cancer treatments when they are deemed medically necessary.
+Yes, Medicare covers cancer treatments when they are deemed a medical necessity.
 This article will focus on Medicare and immunotherapy treatment in particular.

 Young man helping older woman with paperwork